A favicon of WooCommerce

 Who uses WooCommerce?

-WooCommerce is used by 946,491 companies worldwide, including Capgemini, Orange Group, Verizon Communications Inc..
+WooCommerce is used by 946,491 companies worldwide, including Capgemini, Orange Group, Verizon Communications Inc., based on our analysis of 50M+ crawled domains at TechnologyChecker.io.
 It's particularly popular in the Retail industry (7.06% of customers).

 How many customers does WooCommerce have?

-Based on our detection data, WooCommerce has 946,491 active customers.
-We enriched 125,224 of these with LinkedIn company data to generate our insights.
-We also know of 1,649,618 sites that previously used WooCommerce.
+WooCommerce has 946,491 active customers detected through our monthly crawl of 50M+ domains.
+We enriched 125,224 of these with LinkedIn company data on TechnologyChecker.io to generate detailed insights.
+An additional 1,649,618 sites that previously used WooCommerce are also tracked.

 What is WooCommerce's market share?

-WooCommerce holds 17.79% of the Ecommerce Platforms market, ranking #2 in the category.
+WooCommerce holds 17.79% of the Ecommerce Platforms market, ranking #2 in the category — based on our analysis of 50M+ domains and 40K+ technologies at TechnologyChecker.io.

 What are the best alternatives to WooCommerce?